rusic/documentation/widgets/v2/twitter.md

 Add a twitter feed widget to your template.

 You can add a Twitter feed widget to your template.
-The feed source can be changed later within the BaseKit Editor.
+The feed source can be changed later within the Editor.

 ## Examples